 Following are a list of documents published in no particular order of preference from government and standards bodies:

-NIST Application Container Security Guide: Published in 2017, there are several items in this guide that needs a refresh.
+NIST Application Container Security Guide: Published in 2017.

 NIST Kubernetes STIG Checklist: Published in April 2021, provides a prescriptive a list of technical requirements for securing a basic Kubernetes platform.